filamentgroup/grunt-criticalcss/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* v0.4.0 - Add support for buffer size, so you don't exceed the buffer
 * v0.3.0 - Moved to using a local filename instead of a pattern-match
 * v0.2.0 - Added `forceInclude` functionality.
 * v0.1.0 - Original release